-Service differentiation and load control is enabled by different traffic-control mechanisms:
+Service differentiation and load control is enabled with traffic control mechanisms in different ways:

-(1) Policy-based service differentiation enables the operator to set up service differentiation policy according to the system.
-The operator can, for example, assign GSM to handle speech and WCDMA to handle data.
+(1) Policy-based service differentiation, which enables the operator to set up service differentiation policy depending on system.
+For example, the operator can assign GSM to handle speech and WCDMA to handle data.

-(2) Load Control mechanisms balance the load based on the application.
+(2) Load Control mechanisms balances the load based on the application.
 For example, when the GSM load is heavy, users are moved to WCDMA.

-(3) Subscriber-based service differentiation makes it possible to assign priority based on subscription type.
-Users with gold subscriptions could be transferred to the system with the lowest load, or with the best available bearer services.

-Users with speech-only subscriptions, or combined with low-bandwidth data services, could be kept in a GSM network even when within WCDMA coverage.
+(3) Subscriber-based service differentiation makes assigning priority based on type of subscription possible.
+Users with gold subscriptions could by general rules be transferred to the system with lowest load, or with the best available bearer services.
+Users with speech only subscriptions, or combined with services requiring low bandwidth data, could be kept in GSM even when within WCDMA coverage.

-Self-Configuring Systems
+5.2 Self-Configuring Systems